 Color and UV absorbance, which is used with DOC to obtain specific UV absorbance (SUVA), will be used for multiple purposes.
-Color and SUVA are indicators of the concentration of humic substances in water (Cuthbert and del Giorgio 1992, Weishaar et al. 2003) and can be used to estimate how labile or refractory the carbon pool is (how easily can bacteria break it down?) as well as to identify how much of the carbon pool comes from terrestrial sources versus instream primary production.
+Color and SUVA are indicators of the concentration of humic substances in water (Cuthbert and del Giorgio 1992, Weishaar et al. 2003) and can be used to qualitatively identify how much of the carbon pool comes from terrestrial sources versus instream primary production.
 This can be an important distinction because control of these two sources is achieved by different methods.
+This information can be used to refine the monitoring plan in future years.
 Color can be used secondarily to inform the coefficient of background light extinction used in the lake response model.
 This coefficient affects the availability of light for primary production in the lake.
 Depending upon the variability of color by tributary or by season, this could be an important factor to consider for calibration of the lake model.
-Measurement of color and SUVA do not require complicated or time intensive lab work and should be relatively inexpensive.
-This assumption will be verified with laboratories conducting the analyses.
+Measurement of color and SUVA do not require complicated or time intensive lab work and are relatively inexpensive.
 All data will be evaluated after each year of collection to verify that the data are meeting the stated objectives.
 As part of the annual program review, the temporal and spatial resolution of sample collection will be evaluated and changes suggested where appropriate.